RAJGUPTA28/QuickNLP-TextInspect/Text_Representation/readme.md

  ![IMG](https://github.com/RAJGUPTA28/QuickNLP-TextInspect/blob/main/Text_Representation/img/bow.png)

 # WORD2VEC
+word2vec is not a singular algorithm, rather, it is a family of model architectures and optimizations that can be used to learn word embeddings from large datasets.
+Embeddings learned through word2vec have proven to be successful on a variety of downstream natural language processing tasks.

 # TF IDF
 TF-IDF stands for Term Frequency Inverse Document Frequency of records.
 It can be defined as the calculation of how relevant a word in a series or corpus is to a text.
 The meaning increases proportionally to the number of times in the text a word appears but is compensated by the word frequency in the corpus (data-set).